Minnesota High Tech Association’s 2016 Tekne Awards to be held Nov. 16 at the Minneapolis Convention Center

 Honors innovative approaches to training workers in transition or youth with technology skills and successfully matching them to jobs that meet the needs of Minnesota companies.

 About Minnesota High Tech Association (MHTA)

-MHTA is an innovation and technology association united in fueling Minnesota’s prosperity and making Minnesota a top five technology state.
+MHTA is an innovation and technology association united in fueling Minnesota’s prosperity and making Minnesota a top five science and technology state.
 We help bring together the people of Minnesota’s technology ecosystem and lead the charge in directing technology issues to Minnesota’s state capitol.
 MHTA is the only membership organization that represents Minnesota’s entire technology-based economy.
 MHTA members include organizations of every size − involved in virtually every aspect of technology creation, production, application and education in Minnesota.
 Find out more online at http://www.mhta.org or follow MHTA on Twitter at http://twitter.com/MHTA.